Breast Reduction San Diego

 Breast reduction is a highly satisfying operation for patients with heavy, pendulous breasts.
 Many women have associated symptoms like neck pain, back pain, shoulder grooves from bra straps, rashes under the breasts, difficulty finding appropriate bras and other apparel, and social embarrassment.
-The improvement in many of these symptoms and in self-esteem is often nearly immediate after breast reduction.
-Many of the considerations we discuss on our Breast Lift page also apply to breast reduction.
-In fact, you can consider a breast lift to be a breast reduction where only a small amount of breast tissue is removed along with skin, whereas a full breast reduction involves the removal of more substantial breast tissue and skin.
-Otherwise, the actual techniques are extremely similar, as are the potential incision patterns.
+The improvement in many of these symptoms and in self-esteem is often nearly immediate.
+Many of the considerations we discuss on our breast lift page also apply to reduction; the actual techniques are extremely similar, as are the potential incision patterns.
+The amount of tissue removed during each procedure varies greatly, however.

 Breast reduction is meant to achieve the following objectives: